 Your child needs to know that you’re there for her, no matter what.
 Make clear that cyberbullying is always unacceptable, and that while things might be hard now, they do get better.
 Emphasize the good qualities you see in your child, like intelligence, compassion, and integrity, and ask her to list what she likes about herself.
 Use role playing to come up with scripts your child can use if she’s experiencing bullying, and ask what you can do to help her feel safe.

 Start a conversation about cyberbullying and every kind of bullying so kids know what to do, and importantly, they know they have support.
 Our Coloring and Poster Contests are a perfect activity to start these important conversations: unitedagainstbullying.net/contests

-Don’t miss out on contests, news, stories, and resources by subscribing to our semi-monthly e-newsletter: The Ripple Effect
+Don’t miss out on updates on contests, news, doses of kindness, resources, and more.
+Subscribe to the United Against Bullying bi-monthly e-newsletter, The Ripple Effect

 Thank you for photos from Jay Wennington, Nathan Anderson, and freestocks.org on Unsplash.